How Does A Nutritionist Cope with Holiday Travel?

 - Multi Essentials One-A-Day – High quality daily multivitamin and mineral supplement

-• Immunoblast – Comprehensive formula including vitamins A, C, D and zinc to support the immune system, especially important before your plane journey
+- ImmunoBlast – Comprehensive formula including vitamins A, C, D and zinc to support the immune system, especially important before your plane journey

-• MegaMag Calmeze – High strength magnesium and additional nutrients, such as vitamin B6 to help support the nervous system and balance well being, in a pleasant-tasting powder formula
+- MegaMag Calmeze – High strength magnesium and additional nutrients, such as vitamin B6 to help support the nervous system and balance wellbeing, in a pleasant-tasting powder formula

 Ready to board the aircraft and feeling a bit tense?
 Compose LT is designed to support feelings of balance and harmony.
 Compose LT is an innovative and fast-acting product that contains milk protein hydrolysate which may be supportive if you’re finding it difficult to wind down and relax.

-• Compose LT – Fast-acting support for balance and harmony
+- Compose LT – Fast-acting support for balance and harmony

 Making sure you stay hydrated and optimally nourished throughout your journey can have a huge impact on the start of your holiday.
-By approaching your journey in this way you are minimizing the stress on your body and reducing the chances of catching holiday bugs too, so you can just relax and enjoy your time away.
+By approaching your journey in this way you are minimizing the stress on your body and reducing the chances of picking up holiday bugs too, so you can just relax and enjoy your time away.

 - Multi Essentials One-A-Day – High quality daily multivitamin & mineral

-• Eskimo Extra – Ensure optimal daily intake of omega 3s
+- Eskimo-3 Extra – Ensure optimal daily intake of omega 3s